Ultimate Humboldt Redwoods State Park Wedding and Elopement Guide

 1. Fill out the online marriage license application.

-2. At the end of the application, you’ll pay for your license.
+2. At the end of the application, you’ll pay the $78 fee for the license.

 Yes, you will need an officiant and one witness per California law.

 Pro tip: Don’t want to hire an officiant?
-I’m ordained and officiate ceremonies as part of my Northern California elopement packages!
-You can also have a friend or family member officiate your ceremony if they become ordained online for free.
+I’m ordained and officiate ceremonies as part of my elopement packages!
+You can also have a friend or family member officiate your ceremony if they become ordained online.

-Where to Stay for Your Humboldt Redwoods State Park Wedding
+Where to Stay for Your Humboldt Redwoods Wedding

 Miranda